NNPDF/eko/extras/gsoc/CurrentArch.md

 ## 1. Build system

-The patch file switches the root build backend from Poetry to Maturin.
-This switch is not needed.
-Maturin is designed to be the root build tool for projects that are primarily or completely Rust (example you told me, [pineappl](https://github.com/NNPDF/pineappl)).
-Currently, `eko` is still predominantly Python.
-Using Maturin as the root builder produces broken wheels and complicates the standard `poetry install` workflow without any benefit.
+`eko` uses **Poetry** as its root build backend.
+Running `rustify.sh` switches the root build backend to **Maturin**, which is designed for projects that are primarily or entirely Rust (e.g., [pineappl](https://github.com/NNPDF/pineappl)).

-We shoulld keep Poetry as the single build tool for the `eko` Python package.
-Maturin's role is narrower - it compiles the Rust extension crate and installs it into the active venv.
-Poetry then treats that compiled extension as a path dependency.
-The transition to Maturin as root builder will happen only once the project is heavily or completely Rust.
+Maturin's role is narrower than the root builder: it compiles the Rust extension crate and installs it into the active virtual environment.
+Poetry then treats the compiled extension as a path dependency.

-The necessary changes in the current architecture for this to take place are:

-- Change build backend to Poetry.
-- Add eko-rs as a dependency in pyproject.toml.
-- Add another .github/workflows file which publish the crates to PyPI on commit.
-- The file will take care of building, publishing using maturin.
-The version published will be taken care by `crates/bump-versions.py`.

 ---